Qualifying For Home Loans With Deficiency Judgments

 Case Study On Deficiency Judgment

-Most mortgage lenders do not go after the homeowner on a foreclosure case.
+Most lenders do not go after the homeowner on a foreclosure case.

-- However, on cases where a mortgage lender goes after a homeowner for a deficiency, the mortgage lender needs to file suit in court
+- However, on cases where a lender goes after a homeowner for a deficiency, the lender needs to file suit in court

 - For example, homeowners who default on mortgage loan